 - 1. Auxiliary light bulb

 - 2. Auxiliary light bulb socket

 - 3. Remove the defective bulb by pulling it out.

 - 4. Insert a new bulb into the socket.

-Install the auxiliary light socket (together with the coupler) by pushing it in.
+- 5. Install the auxiliary light socket (together with the coupler) by pushing it in and turning it clockwise.